fosslinux/live-bootstrap/parts.rst

 GNU ``tar`` is the most common archive format used by software source code, often compressed also.
-To avoid continuing using submodules, we build GNU tar 1.12, the last version compilable by tinycc without significant patching.
+To avoid continuing using submodules, we build GNU tar 1.12, the last version compilable with mes libc.

 gzip 1.2.4
 ==========